Spend a couple of days following in the tracks of the explorers and adventurers of times past!

 Tour duration is approx 31-32 hours depending on trail conditions which includes orientations, dogsledding, overnight, campfires, meals, snacks, and beverages.

 The only way to get to the Spray Lakes is to drive yourself.
 There is no public transportation available into this area.
 As it is a secondary gravel road to the trailhead, we ask that vehicles have a min of front wheel drive and good all-season tires.
-If nervous about driving in winter conditions, we can provide a lead car to the site from the Mad Dog Cafe in Dead Man's Flats.
 It would take approx 2.25 hrs from Calgary, 35 min from Canmore, and 1.25 hours from Banff.
 See our "Map Page" for more info.

 There are a number of dog sledding companies in the Canadian Rockies to choose from.
 At Mad Dogs & Englishmen Expeditions, we believe in providing an authentic experience, with small group sizes, usually with a maximum of 3 sleds unless more are required for larger groups.
 By choosing us, you will experience a more personable, relaxed, real adventure...
 Experience what mushing is really like!